Ryangwaite/AWS-SAA-C02-Course/README.md

   - This occurs between the EC2 host and the EBS system itself.
   - The OS does not see any encryption.
 It simply writes data out and reads data in from a disk.
   - If an exam question does not use AES256, or it suggests you need an OS to encrypt or hold the keys, then you need to perform full disk encryption at the operating system level.

 ### 1.6.9.
 EC2 Network Interfaces, Instance IPs and DNS

-An EC2 instance starts with at least one ENI - elastic network interface.
+An EC2 instance starts with at least one ENI - Elastic Network Interface.
 An instance may have ENIs in separate subnets, but everything must be within one AZ.